-The Majority of research on highway incident management have focused on allocating a team of emergency vehicles by considering only the immediate incident request \cite{deqi2012simulation, Yin,Yin1,wang2020research}, without considering the interdependencies on the evolution of incidents in transportation networks.
+Table \ref{Tab:proposed} summarizes the proposed dynamic approach for traffic incident management, highlighting its advantages over existing static methods in minimizing total delay.
+The Majority of research on highway incident management have focused on allocating a team of emergency vehicles by considering only the immediate incident request,\citep{deqi2012simulation, Yin,Yin1,wang2020research} without considering the interdependencies on the evolution of incidents in transportation networks.
 However, considering only the immediate request when deploying emergency vehicles is myopic and fails to accommodate the benefits of knowledge of the interdependencies on the evolution of incidents and its impact on improving the immediate request's decisions, thereby minimizing the overall incident impact on the network.

 A few studies have attempted to address the above limitations.
-A notable example is the online optimization model that considers the stochastic nature of event occurrences \cite{Park1}.
-The model receives a sequence of emergency calls and performs a dispatch decision responding to each request.
+A notable example is the online optimization model that considers the stochastic nature of event occurrences.\citep{Park1} The model receives a sequence of emergency calls and performs a dispatch decision responding to each request.
 However, there is no direct framework for relocation of free emergency vehicles that can be made parallel with dispatch decisions.
-Other studies have developed the relocation, and dispatch decisions as separate models without considering the interdependencies between the two decisions \cite{Park1,JD2}.
-However, developing a connection between these two decisions will provide an efficient relocation decision to improve the overall response time during dispatch.
+Other studies have developed the relocation, and dispatch decisions as separate models without considering the interdependencies between the two decisions.\citep{Park1,JD2} However, developing a connection between these two decisions will provide an efficient relocation decision to improve the overall response time during dispatch.
 The relocation of free emergency resources based on expected near-future emergencies can significantly improve the response time in TIM.